marysoniaugokwe/intw-tsks/README.md

 # Monitoring Memory Usage and Errors

-For monitor the state of Memory utilization I will follow below steps
+For monitoring the state of Memory utilization, I will follow the steps below

 Prometheus Metrics: